 Contact our Crisis Hotline at 479-442-9811, or for more information call us at 479-444-8310.

 Abuse will not get better over time.
-The longer a person experiences abuse, the more emotional, psychological, and physical damage is will cause.
-Even though there can be good periods between the violence, it does not make up for or excuse any type of pain caused.
-Do not wait to get help until it’s too late.
+The longer a person experiences abuse, the more emotional, psychological, and physical damage it will cause.
+Even though there can be "good periods" between the violence, it does not make up for or excuse any type of pain caused.
+Do not wait until it's too late to get help.

 There are lots of ways you can help!
 Being an advocate against domestic abuse is a great way to spread awareness of warning signs, how domestic abuse affects every community, and the options and help that are available to survivors.
 Don’t let something this impactful happen without someone to speak out against it.